 Enroll the child or youth in any public school that non-homeless students who live in the attendance area in which the child or youth is actually living are eligible to attend.

-In determining what is a child or youth’s best interest, _____________________ (LEA) must, to the extent feasible, keep a homeless child or youth in the school of origin, unless doing so is contrary to the wishes of the child or youth’s parent or guardian.
-If _____________________ (LEA) wishes to send a homeless child or youth to a school other than the school of origin or a school requested by the parent or guardian, _____________________ (LEA) must provide a written explanation of its decision to the parent or guardian, together with a statement regarding the right to appeal the placement decision.
+In determining what is a child or youth’s best interest, The Leadership School must, to the extent feasible, keep a homeless child or youth in the school of origin, unless doing so is contrary to the wishes of the child or youth’s parent or guardian.
+If The Leadership School wishes to send a homeless child or youth to a school other than the school of origin or a school requested by the parent or guardian, The Leadership School must provide a written explanation of its decision to the parent or guardian, together with a statement regarding the right to appeal the placement decision.

-Enrollment requirements which may constitute a barrier to the education of a homeless child or youth may be waived if allowed by law. _____________________ (LEA) may, however, require contact information.
+Enrollment requirements which may constitute a barrier to the education of a homeless child or youth may be waived if allowed by law.
+The Leadership School may, however, require contact information.

-If _____________________ (LEA) is unable to determine the grade level of the student because of missing or incomplete records, _____________________ (LEA) shall administer tests or utilize other reasonable means to determine the appropriate grade level for the child/youth.
+If The Leadership School is unable to determine the grade level of the student because of missing or incomplete records, The Leadership School shall administer tests or utilize other reasonable means to determine the appropriate grade level for the child/youth.

 Transportation: